faustow/vcpy/docs/how_to.md

 ```

 ### Anchor Handler
-An Anchor Handler is an interface for anchoring mechanisms, basically it handles anchoring to a blockchain and updating the unsigned certs with transaction id and merkle proof.
+An Anchor Handler is an interface for anchoring mechanisms, basically it handles anchoring to a blockchain and updating the unsigned certs with transaction id and Merkle Proof.
 All the required parameters are strings, and here's what they mean:

 - `chain_name`: name of the chain, for now one of 'ethereumMainnet' or 'ethereumRopsten', in the future at least
 'bitcoinMainnet', 'bitcoinRegtest' and 'bitcoinTestnet' should be added.
-- `signature_field`: transaction field where the merkle root will be posted.
+- `signature_field`: transaction field where the Merkle Root will be posted.
 For now only 'ETHData' will work, in
 the future at least 'BTCOpReturn' should be added.
 ```python
 from verifiable_credentials.components import EthereumAnchorHandler